RayBenefield/portfolio/docs/worklog.md

 # Worklog

+## #223, #224

+Alright going to stop to take a breath every couple sessions to be more efficient with my brain.
+I finally found the problem with the flooring.
+The grass tile I was using was counting as a tile rather than a prop, no matter what size or placement.
+So it was blocking floor building.
+I replaced it with a different grass tile and it should work out better.
+I also lined the edges with the original tile to actually block building on those tiles.
+I just deleted all the flooring for every single estate, now to actually place the replacement florring.

 ## #215, #216, #217, #218, #219, #220, #221, #222

 I drained myself on getting these last details together for 8 straight sessions.